-The vehicles are fitted with US made BF Goodrich tyres.
+The vehicles are fitted with USA made BF Goodrich tyres or other reputable brands.
 We believe that our guests’ safety is of the utmost importance and as tyres are their “contact” with the road, we believe in quality tyres and not cheap, inferior tyres.

 Our maintenance program also includes a methodical cleaning regime, both interior and exterior.